isomerpages/sportsg-safesport/_faq/Respondent's Guide to Hearings.md

 ##### **6\.
 May I admit to the breach(es) before the hearing?**

-Yes, you may admit to the alleged breach(es) by emailing the secretariat ([report@safesport.sg](mailto:report@safesport.sg)).
-Upon which, the Disciplinary Committee will determine if any sanction(s) should be imposed and in the process, mitigating or aggravating factor(s) will be considered.
+Yes, you may admit to the alleged breach(es) at any time before the hearing or even during the hearing.
+If you do so, the Disciplinary Committee will proceed to determine if any sanction(s) should be imposed and in the process, mitigating or aggravating factor(s) will be considered.

 For more information, please see Section 8.6 and Appendix 3 of the Handbook.